takujikawata/CalculatorSkill/README.md

 ## How to set up the skill
 This sample uses alexa-sdk for Node.js and can run on AWS lambda function.
-About the sdk and the instllation instruction for the skills uses the sdk, please see: https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs
+About the sdk and the installation process for the skills, please see: https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs

 ## Note